-For severe symptoms, a doctor will often prescribe hormone therapy, either in the form of a pill, injection, or vaginal ring.
+However, for severe symptoms, a doctor will often prescribe hormone therapy in the form of either a pill, an injection, or a vaginal ring.

-For severe symptoms or symptoms that do not respond to hormone medications, there are surgical procedures that can help.
+For severe symptoms or symptoms that do not respond to hormone medications, surgical procedures may help.

 The most common surgery for endometriosis is laparoscopy.
-During a laparoscopic procedure, a tube with a light and camera on one end is inserted into a tiny cut in the belly button.
-A surgeon will be able to see the location of the growths, as well as how large and thick they are.
+During a laparoscopic procedure, the surgeon inserts a tube with a light and camera on one end through a tiny incision near the bellybutton.
+The surgeon will be able to see the location of the growths and determine their size and thickness.

-Most surgeons will collect a biopsy or small piece of the abnormal tissues.
-If an individual has already given consent to have the tissues removed, a doctor may also remove the growths.
+Most surgeons will collect a small piece of the abnormal tissue.
+If an individual has already consented to tissue removal, the surgeon may also remove the growths.

-Surgeons will make cuts in the abdominal wall that allow them to peel back layers of tissue and access the diaphragm.
-The surgeons will then locate and remove growths.
+The surgeon will make incisions in the abdominal wall that allow them to peel back layers of tissue and access the diaphragm.
+They will then locate and remove the growths.

-Because abdominal surgery involves larger cuts, full anesthesia, and impacts a much wider area of the body, it is associated with more serious complications.
+Abdominal surgery involves larger incisions and full anesthesia, and it affects a much wider area of the body.
+As a result, it is associated with more serious complications.

 Only severe diaphragmatic endometriosis usually requires surgery.

-Alternative therapies and lifestyle habits may help decrease symptoms in some patients, though these are not considered first-line treatment options.
+Alternative therapies and lifestyle habits may help decrease symptoms in some individuals, although these are not first-line treatment options.
 They include:

-Endometriosis is a common condition that results from uterine lining tissue growing outside of the uterus, including on the diaphragm in rare cases.
+Endometriosis is a common condition that results from endometrial-like tissue growing outside of the uterus, including — in rare cases — on the diaphragm.

-While diaphragmatic endometriosis may not cause symptoms, severe growths can cause chest, neck, and shoulder pain and can interfere with breathing.
+Although diaphragmatic endometriosis may not cause symptoms, severe growths can cause chest, neck, and shoulder pain and interfere with breathing.

 Anyone experiencing pain in the abdomen and chest should speak with a doctor.
 This symptom may indicate diaphragmatic endometriosis, especially if it gets much worse before or during menstruation.